 If you are joining the celebrations, remember to play it safe and stay well:

-drink plenty of water to stay hydrated
+Drink plenty of water to stay hydrated.

-look out for each other
+Look out for each other.

-seek help if you need it
+Seek help if you need it.

-Pride Square pop-up
+Pride Square Newtown Pop-Up Event

 How we support the health and wellbeing of LGBTIQ+ communities